Quansight-Labs/quansight-labs-site/posts/2020/12/jupyterlab-winter-theme.md

 jlpm watch
 ```

-Remember, we have not yet created our boileplate from the theme cookicutter, so we need to
+Remember, we have not yet created our boilerplate from the theme cookiecutter, so we need to
 make sure we turn the code into a theme extension with the following two actions.

 First, replace the content of `src/index.ts` with the following content